 One of the most common questions we get asked is “How do I clean my patio?”.
 Unfortunately, there isn’t a single process for every stone type.
 Each natural stone differs due to its unique chemical composition and the products you clean it with can have a detrimental effect on the outcome if selected poorly.
 Location, time, traffic and the type of plants, shrubs and trees that are in close proximity will certainly affect how frequently your paving slabs require cleaning.

-Cleaning Your Patio - Getting Started
+Cleaning and Maintaining Your Patio - Getting Started

 As a rule, every patio should be swept to remove any debris before beginning the cleaning process.
 Next, warm, soapy water (pH neutral - NOT containing acid) and a stiff bristled brush can be used to scrub the stone - this method can be used on any natural paving stone, but make sure the bristles aren't too stiff or even made of wire, as this can damage some of the smoother natural stones.
 A jet washer can be used but we would recommend having this on a low power setting and keeping a reasonable distance from the surface.
 Softer sandstone especially can loose their colour and vibrancy if power-washed too aggressively or too often.